DelMaestroGroup/PrePlatingConfinementPotential/README.md

 # Pre-Plating Confinement Potential
-Computation of an effective potential for helium in rare gas pre-plated folded sheet mesoporous (FSM) materials
+Computation of an effective potential for helium in rare gas pre-plated the nanoporous silicate MCM-41.

 The creation of these materials was supported in part by the National Science Foundation under Award Nos.
 DMR-1808440 and DMR-1809027.